araabe2/Google-Data-Analytics-Certificate-Case-Study-Bellabeat/Phase 2:  Prepare.md

 - Licensing: CC 4.0: International
 - **Helpful link for defining terms**: https://www.fitabase.com/media/1748/fitabasedatadictionary.pdf

-Dataset: Smart Payment Device Acceptance Survey
+Dataset: Adoption of Wearable Smart Payment Technology Survey
 - [Link](https://figshare.com/articles/dataset/Data_Sheet_1_Exploring_the_smart_wearable_payment_device_adoption_intention_Using_the_symmetrical_and_asymmetrical_analysis_methods_CSV/20963635/1?file=37250668)
 - Description: User-reported results from a survey of 500 Malaysian respondants discussing their comfort levels with adopting smart technology, along with key descriptors of lifestyle.
 - Purpose: Allow further insights into the portion of the market that we are targetting advertisements towards.